Hornbill-Docs/esp-config/esp-config/integration/webhooks.md

 layout: article-toc
 ---
 # Webhooks
-Webhooks are a great way to integrate Hornbill with other applications that are accessible over the internet.
-Webhooks can send information from Hornbill to another application as soon as a record is updated, rather than relying on scheduled imports or the continually polling for data.
+Webhooks are a great way to integrate Hornbill with other applications that are accessible over the internet. webhooks can send information from Hornbill to another application as soon as a record is updated, rather than relying on scheduled imports or continually polling for data.

-A web hook is the opposite to an API call, a web hook is a call over HTTP from your Hornbill instance to a web endpoint of your choosing.
+A webhook is the opposite of an API call, a webhook is a call over HTTP from your Hornbill instance to a web endpoint of your choosing.
 Most application actions on a Hornbill instance can trigger an action-specific event when an action is performed.
-Hornbill can be configured to call to a web end point passing the action-specific data to the web service being invoked.
+Hornbill can be configured to call to a web endpoint passing the action-specific data to the web service being invoked.
 This is a very powerful mechanism that enables true, near real-time integration with other business systems.

 ## Basic Information
 * **Name**<br>Unique name used to identify the Web Hook in the list.
 This is a mandatory field.
 No spaces allowed.